Octet and decuplet baryon $\sigma$-terms and mass decompositions: Extracted -terms

-{\it Extracted $\sigma$-terms.}--- From the parameters determined through the fits to the baryon mass data, direct predictions can be obtained for the light and strange quark $\sigma$-terms.
-For the nucleon, we find $\sigma_{\pi N} = 46(3)$~MeV and 41(4)~MeV, and $\sigma_{Ns} = 49(8)$~MeV and 50(8)~MeV, for the MILS and MDLS schemes, respectively.
-This can be compared with the values $\sigma_{Ns} = 59(6)$~MeV and 21(6)~MeV for the MILS and MDLS methods obtained in Refs.~\cite{Shanahan:2012wh, Shanahan:2013cd}.
-Note that our fits do not include experimental masses, whose small uncertainties could skew the slopes of the fitted masses, which may explain our somewhat larger $\sigma_{Ns}$ compared with the $\sigma_{Ns} = 27(27)(4)$ found in Ref.~\cite{Ren:2015}.
-Since the $\sigma$-terms depend on the derivatives of the baryon masses, any constant overall offset in the masses would not affect our analysis.
+From the parameters determined through the fits to the baryon mass data, direct predictions can be obtained for the light and strange quark $\sigma$-terms.
+For the nucleon, we find excellent agreement of the results from the different scale setting prescriptions, with $\sigma_{\pi N} = 46(3)$~MeV and 41(4)~MeV, and $\sigma_{Ns} = 49(8)$~MeV and 50(8)~MeV, for the MILS and MDLS schemes, respectively.
+This can be compared with the values $\sigma_{Ns} = 59(6)$~MeV and 21(6)~MeV for the MILS and MDLS methods obtained by Shanahan {\it et al.} \cite{Shanahan:2012wh, Shanahan:2013cd}, who do not fit explicitly to the QCDSF-UKQCD data.

+Other chiral extrapolations \cite{Camalich:2010, Ren:2015} have extracted $\sigma$-terms from lattice data using a covariant SU(3) baryon chiral perturbation theory with dimensional regularization.
+Camalich {\it et al.} \cite{Camalich:2010} fit to the PACS-CS data \cite{Aoki:2008sm} up to next-to-leading order, finding nucleon $\sigma$-terms $\sigma_{\pi N} = 59(2)(17)$~MeV and $\sigma_{N s} = -4(23)(25)$~MeV.
+Ren {\it et al.} \cite{Ren:2015} use a similar scheme, but up to N$^3$LO, fitting to the PACS-CS \cite{Aoki:2008sm}, QCDSF-UKQCD \cite{Bietenholz:2011}, and LHPC \cite{Walker-Loud:2009} data to obtain $\sigma_{\pi N} = 55(1)(4)$~MeV and $\sigma_{N s} = 27(27)(4)$~MeV.
+Our results are somewhat different from both of these analyses due to the FRR scheme used, which offers better convergence of the mass expansions~\cite{Young:2002ib} (and therefore $\sigma$-term expansions) and produces smaller fit uncertainties.
+Our fits also do not include experimental masses, whose small uncertainties could skew the slopes of the fitted masses.
+This may explain our somewhat larger $\sigma_{Ns}$ compared with that in Ref.~\cite{Ren:2015}.

+Our results can also be compared with chiral extrapolations of $\sigma$-terms from the LHPC lattice data \cite{Walker-Loud:2009}, which yield $\sigma_{\pi N}$ values of 84(17)(20)~MeV and 42(14)(9)~MeV using next-to-next-to-leading order heavy baryon chiral perturbation theory with and without the $\Delta$ resonance, respectively.
+The differences with our results could be due to numerous reasons, the most obvious being the different regularizations and the masses used in the chiral extrapolation.
+Young and Thomas \cite{Young:2010} performed more sophisticated extrapolations by collectively fitting the LHPC data with the PACS-CS data using heavy baryon chiral perturbation theory with FRR, finding results consistent with Refs.~\cite{Shanahan:2012wh, Shanahan:2013cd} and differing with our findings for presumably the same reasons.

+We also note that the QCDSF-UKQCD collaboration has performed chiral extrapolations of the full octet baryons using their own data \cite{QCDSF:Hyperon}.
+Their results are mostly consistent with ours within uncertainties, with the exception of the somewhat smaller light nucleon $\sigma_{Nl} = 31(3)(4)$.
+This could be due to several reasons, such as not using chiral perturbation theory to extrapolate the $\sigma$-terms~\cite{QCDSF:Hyperon}, but rather expanding about the SU(3) flavor line, as well as the inclusion of the PACS-CS data in our analysis.